Former GE comms chief Gary Sheffer joins Weber Shandwick

 NEW YORK: Weber Shandwick has hired former GE comms leader Gary Sheffer as senior corporate strategist, a part-time role, advising on corporate, executive reputation and engagement, governance, and cultural issues.

 Based in New York, Sheffer is reporting to Micho Spring, chair of the Interpublic Group agency’s global corporate practice.
+His first day in the role was last Monday.

 In the newly created role, Sheffer is proving "high-level counsel" to C-suite clients around the world including CEOs, Spring said.
 He is working as part of Weber’s corporate team.